-Singing with vibrato gives you many advantages and this is why every singer wants to develop singing vibrato.
+Singing with vibrato gives you many advantages.
 First of all, vibrato is a stylistic tool that adds power, delicacy, life, warmth, and clarity.
-As a second benefit, your vocal cords will be able to relax and not feel the same amount of pressure and tension during the whole performance.
+Also, your vocal cords will be able to relax during the whole performance.

 You’ll find it much simpler to stay in the middle of the pitch because of the slight oscillation.
 Long-term singing is a lot easier because of this.
-Vibrato, in my opinion, instantly loosens up every piece of music.
+Vibrato loosens up every piece of music.
 Additionally, intonation improves tremendously.

-Besides all of these advantages, vibrato on each note may make your singing sound cheesy.
-Some singers who use too much vibrato are mostly encouraged to get rid of that habit and to find a balance in using this tool.
+Besides these advantages, vibrato on each note may make your singing sound cheesy.
+Some singers who use too much vibrato are encouraged to get rid of that habit and to find a balance in using this tool.

 Is singing with vibrato difficult?

-Singing with vibrato is not difficult once you find out your natural vibrato and there are plenty of accessible exercises.
-On the other hand, you better know that the beginning process is difficult and this is why there are so many tips, exercises, techniques, and even false vibratos that people prefer to use.
+Singing with vibrato is not difficult once you find your natural vibrato.
+There are plenty of accessible exercises.
+But, you better know that the beginning process is difficult.
+This is why there are so many tips, exercises, techniques, and even false vibratos that people prefer to use.

 I can assure you that each practice will get you closer to your natural vibrato.
-It won’t take years but it will probably take weeks or maybe months.
-I think this is good news.
+It won’t take years but it will take weeks or months.

-In any case, you’ll find your singing voice more interesting with vibrato during practices and this already takes the weight of the difficulties.
-When you start to form your vibrato, you realize the advantages it gives, so everything changes at that point.
+In any case, you’ll find your singing voice more interesting with vibrato when practicing.
+When you start to form your vibrato, you realize the advantages it gives, everything changes at that point.
 Because vibrato makes singing richer and easier.

 Should your jaw move during vibrato?

-Unless you are making a jaw vibrato intentionally, your jaw shouldn’t move during vibrato.
-Because moving your jaw to create a vibrato will affect your vocal resonance, air consistency, intonation, and even your vowels.
+Unless you are making a jaw vibrato, your jaw shouldn’t move during vibrato.
+Moving your jaw to create a vibrato will affect your vocal resonance, air consistency, intonation, and your vowels.
 This is not something that singers want.

-Moving your jaw will also make vibratos sound exaggerated and vibratos are supposed to be slight oscillations around a pitch, as you may remember.
+Moving your jaw will also make vibratos sound exaggerated.
 The shaking move must be small if you want to have a vibrato that sounds natural.
-Moving the jaw, on the contrary, will make everything too obvious as the openness of the mouth changes.
+Moving the jaw will make everything too obvious as the openness of the mouth changes.

-Again, I want to say that there are singers who intentionally use the jaw vibrato and this is not the case that I’m talking about.
+Some singers intentionally use the jaw vibrato and this is not the case that I’m talking about.

 How can I sing with less vibrato?

-You can sing with less vibrato initially trying to sing without vibrato from the beginning to the end of a song that you were singing with vibrato before.
-It’s always beneficial to over exaggerate things when you just start something and also when you need to change, lessen or even turn off some techniques that you were used to.
+You can sing with less vibrato at the beginning.
+It’s always beneficial to over exaggerate things when you start and lessen other techniques that you were used to using.

-Later sing the extended notes of the same song one time with vibrato and one time as a straight tone, I mean mixing the straight tones and vibratos.
+Later sing the extended notes of the same song one time with vibrato and one time as a straight tone.
+Mix the straight tones and vibratos.
 The controlled vibrato exercise of Freya Casey that I shared above may help.